fogus/spiel/kartenspiel/natto/README.md

 ## Bombs

-There are six bombs in *Natto, shown below:
+Bombs can be played *in response to* any legal tile combination, as long as it ranks higher than what's led.
+There are six bombs in *Natto*, shown below:

 ![bombs](https://raw.githubusercontent.com/fogus/spiel/master/kartenspiel/natto/graphics/bombs.png)